Huegoxaga/notes/music/music.md

 #### Five-part Chord

-- Also known as ninth chord
+- It has five notes, also known as ninth chord

 | Chord Name             | Composition                       | Chord Symbol                                        |
 | ---------------------- | --------------------------------- | --------------------------------------------------- |